 - 1. Make notes about the problem, including what happened just before the problem occurred. - 2.
-Gather the following information: - The serial number of the affected library (see Determine the Library Serial Number on page 107) - Type of host system being used - Type and version of host operating system being used - Type and version of host storage management software being used - 3.
-Submit a support incident. - To use the Spectra Logic Technical Support portal: - a.
-Log into your account on the Technical Support portal at support.spectralogic.com.
+Gather the following information: - Your Spectra Logic customer number - Company name, contact name, phone number, and email address - The library serial number (see Determine the Library Serial Number on page 107) - Type of host system being used - Type and version of host operating system being used - Type and version of host storage management software being used - 3.
+If necessary, log in to the Support Portal by clicking Login, enter your email address and password, and click Log in.

-Note: See Accessing the Technical Support Portal on page 504 if you did not previously create an account on the Technical Support portal.
+Note: See Accessing the Technical Support Portal on page 504 if you have not previously created an account on the Technical Support portal.